Trevor-Davis/documentation/production-ready-deployment-steps.md

 ### Verify Network Connectivity From Azure vNet to AVS
 At this point you should have a jumpbox in the vNet where AVS connects via it's Express Route.
 Go to that jumpbox's network interface in Azure and [view the effective routes](https://docs.microsoft.com/en-us/azure/virtual-network/manage-route-table#view-effective-routes).

 You should see in the effective route list the networks which were created as part of the AVS deployment.
-You will see multiple /24 networks which were derived from the /22 network you defined input during the [deployment step](/production-ready-deployment-steps.md/#deploy-avs)
+You will see multiple /24 networks which were derived from the [/22 network you defined](/production-ready-deployment-steps.md#ip-address-segment-for-avs-platform) input during the [deployment step](/production-ready-deployment-steps.md/#deploy-avs)

+It will look something similar to this.

+(effectiveroutes.png)

 ... insert info here ...